Outfielder Braden Bishop gained the Mariners’ trust — and earned a trip to Japan

 Bishop was going to Japan with the Mariners.

-“He had told me on Friday (March 8), and it was very quick,” Bishop said “It was just out of courtesy to let my family know because, honestly the flights out here aren’t cheap.
+“He had told me on Friday (March 8), and it was very quick,” Bishop said.
+“It was just out of courtesy to let my family know because, honestly the flights out here aren’t cheap.
 And then he gave me a formal notification on Tuesday where he just told me to soak it in and congrats.
 We needed outfield depth for the trip, and I told him whatever you need.
 I’m ready.
 I’m really excited.”

 There was a caveat to that Friday conversation.